 The answer is not binary, as in you can’t say that only few from that list will bring you results.
-You could sell you game million times even without an game engine, like Notch did with his MineCraft.
+You could sell your game million times even without an game engine, like Notch did with Minecraft.

 However choosing from the best of the best assures biggest chances of finishing our game and with less time required, while not cutting on quality.
-Choosing wrong engine can result in lot of wasted years, regret, and less or no sales.
+Choosing no engine at all or wrong engine can result in lot of wasted years, regret, and less or no sales.

 Top Mainstream Alternatives

 We filtered out the bad, and will focus on the best engines.
-However there’s an middle-ground – technologies that are less developed than top options, but they aren’t entirely bad either.
+However there’s a middle-ground – technologies that aren’t as good as top options, but they aren’t entirely bad either.

 List of middle-ground technologies: